restspec/restspec.github.io/primer/index.md

 a strong foundation upon which to realize REST and an interactable Web.

+While it should be noted that REST does not require HTTP, nor must it be implemented using the familiar technologies used in the modern Web, this explanation will center on these technologies.

 #### What does this have to do with APIs?

 If you have this question, it may be coming from the common view that